iotaledger/stronghold.rs/README.md

 <span style="font-weight: 666;">IOTA Stronghold</span> is a secure software implementation with the sole purpose of isolating digital secrets from exposure to hackers and accidenta leaks.
 It uses encrypted snapshots that can be easily backed up and securely shared between devices.
 Written in stable rust, it has strong guarantees of memory safety and process integrity.

-1. Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `iotaledger`, `template`, `twitter_handle`, `email_client`, `email`, `project_title`, `project_description`, `TODO`.
-2. Edit the README to suit your needs by in it following the instructions here.
-3. Replace the `banner.png` with your own banner or remove it.
-4. Edit the issue and pull request templates if required.
-Keep in mind that the issue forms in this template add a `bug`/`request` label to the issues.
-Make sure they exist.

 <p align="right">(<a href="#top">back to top</a>)</p>